shat700/nd00333_AZMLND_C2/README.md

 ![jsonoutput](jsonoutput.png)

-##Future Improvements
-Benchmarking.
+## Future Suggestions
+Benchmarking can be done to keep the performance of the model in check and above a standard level.
+It is used to determine the 'response time' in seconds for the deployed model.
+Another suggestion would be to try different models to get the best possible one.
+This couldn't be done due to cost incurred by using the Azure account.
 Less time taking.

 ## Screen Recording
 Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

-## Standout Suggestions
+## Standout Suggestions Performed
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.
+AutoML experiment when run against column 'contact', the best model was found to be 'VotingEnsemble' and accuracy was calculated to be 0.94... which is higher than in the case we considered in the project.
-When run against column 'contact', the accuracy was calculated to be 0.94... contact column is a crucial one in this dataset therefore it provides a better model.
+I chose the contact column since it is a crucial one in this dataset, therefore it provides a better model.